The Majestic Seed

 Nervous System/Emotional: Debility, mental fatigue, memory, migraine headache, neuralgia, and nervous exhaustion.

-Many thanks to our graduate student Haly JensenHof for contributing the coriander profile above. ~
+Many thanks to our graduate student Haly JensenHof for contributing to the coriander profile above. ~

 Seeds have also been used throughout history as cooking spices to stimulate and enhance digestion.